gomessjanet/Project-1-ELK-Stack/README.md

 ## Bonus
 ### Provide the specific commands the user will need to run to download the playbook, update the files, etc.:

-1. To download metricbeat playbook: ansible-playbook metricbeat-playbook.yml
+1. To download metricbeat playbook (in Linux): ansible-playbook metricbeat-playbook.yml

-3. To download filebeat playbook: ansible-playbook filebeat-playbook.yml
+3. To download filebeat playbook (in Linux): ansible-playbook filebeat-playbook.yml